Cloud-Computing-Spring-2025/assignment-1-mapreduce-document-similarity-AlluMeghanaChowdary/README.md

 3. Computes the **Jaccard Similarity** between document pairs.
 4. Outputs document pairs with similarity **above 50%**.

+# Approach and Implementation
+This project calculates the similarity between different text documents using Hadoop MapReduce.
+We use a method called Jaccard Similarity to compare the documents based on the words they contain.
+The formula is:
+Jaccard Similarity (A, B)= ∣A∩B∣ / ∣A∪B∣
+The Mapper reads each document and breaks it into words.
+It then sends each document and its words as pairs to the next step.
+For example, it might send (Document1, "word1") and (Document1, "word2").
+The Reducer takes all the words for each document and compares them with the words from other documents.
+It then calculates the Jaccard Similarity between pairs of documents and sends the result.

+# Challenges faced
+​I started by practicing with simple MapReduce tasks and gradually worked my way up to solving this problem.
+I also tested it with small files before trying larger ones.
+I split the input files into smaller parts and processed them in steps.
+I also adjusted the memory settings in Hadoop to handle bigger files.

+This project helped me understand how to use Hadoop MapReduce to solve real-world problems.
+I learned how to break a big task into smaller steps, process large datasets, and use the output to calculate something useful, like document similarity.
 ---

 ### **📥 Example Input**